Gothic rock: 1950s–1970s: Forerunners

-Origins
+1980s: Origins

+United Kingdom

 Not long after, the "gothic" label "became a critical term of abuse" for a band like Bauhaus, who had arrived on the music scene in 1979.
-At the time, NME considered that "Siouxsie and the Banshees, Adam and the Ants and even[...]
-Joy Division" opened up "a potentially massive market" for newcomers like Bauhaus and Killing Joke: journalist Andy Gill then separated these two groups of bands, pointing out that there was a difference "between art and artifice".
+At the time, NME considered that "Siouxsie and the Banshees, Adam and the Ants and even...
+Joy Division" had opened up "a potentially massive market" for newcomers like Bauhaus and Killing Joke: journalist Andy Gill then separated these two groups of bands, pointing out that there was a difference "between art and artifice".

 However, Bauhaus's debut single, "Bela Lugosi's Dead", released in late 1979, was retrospectively considered to be the beginning of the gothic rock genre.
 According to Peter Murphy, the song was written to be tongue-in-cheek, but since the group performed it with "naive seriousness", that is how the audience understood it.
 Bauhaus released their debut album In the Flat Field in 1980, and the album is often considered the first gothic rock album.

 In the early 1980s, post-punk bands such as Siouxsie and the Banshees and the Cure included more gothic characteristics in their music.
 According to Reynolds, with their fourth album, 1981's Juju, the Banshees included several gothic qualities, lyrically and sonically, whereas according to The Guardian, Juju was art rock on certain album tracks and pop on the singles.
 Their bassist, Steven Severin, attributed the aesthetic used by the Banshees around that time to the influence of the Cramps.
 The Cure's "oppressively dispirited" trio of albums, Seventeen Seconds (1980), Faith (1981) and Pornography (1982), cemented that group's stature in the genre.
 The line "It doesn't matter if we all die" began the Pornography album, which is considered as "the Cure's gothic piece de resistance".
 They would later become the most commercially successful of these groups.
-The Cure's style was "withdrawn", contrasting with their contemporaries like Nick Cave's band, the Birthday Party, who drew on blues and spastic, violent turmoil.
+The Cure's style was "withdrawn", contrasting with their contemporaries like Nick Cave's the Birthday Party, who drew on blues and violent turmoil.
 With the Birthday Party's Junkyard album, Nick Cave combined "sacred and profane" things, using Old Testament imagery with stories about sin, curses and damnation.
 Their 1981 single "Release the Bats" was particularly influential in the scene.

 Killing Joke were originally inspired by Public Image Ltd., borrowing from funk, disco, dub and, later, heavy metal.
 Calling their style "tension music", Killing Joke distorted these elements to provocative effect, as well as producing a morbid, politically charged visual style.
 Reynolds identified the Birthday Party and Killing Joke as essential proto-goth groups.
 Despite their legacy as progenitors of gothic rock, those groups disliked the label.
 Adam Ant's early work was also a major impetus for the gothic rock scene, and much of the fanbase came from his milieu.
 Other early contributors to the scene included UK Decay and Ireland's Virgin Prunes.